 Just as Elisha was inspired by seeing his master and mentor carried up to heaven in a whirlwind, and went on to do great deeds of help and service to his fellow citizens in the name of the God of Israel, so we can come away from our times of closeness to God newly inspired to serve our neighbor in practical ways.
 After all, Jesus taught us that as much as we have loved and served our fellow human beings in need, we have loved and served God (see Matthew 25:31–46).

 There is far more to the spiritual meaning of this story than we can possibly cover in a single article.
-I hope the few that we have covered here give you some sense of the spiritual treasures hidden within the story of Elijah and Elisha.
+I hope the few that we have covered here will give you some sense of the spiritual treasures hidden within the story of Elijah and Elisha.

-And I hope they give you new inspiration to get up each day and bring God into the world in practical actions of service to your fellow human beings, just as Elisha did for the people of his nation.
+And I hope they will give you new inspiration to get up each day and bring God into the world in practical actions of service to your fellow human beings, just as Elisha did for the people of his nation.

 This article is a response to a spiritual conundrum submitted by a reader.